 - assessing major risks facing Rudolph and reviewing options for their mitigation;

 - assuring processes are in place for maintaining the integrity of Rudolph, including the integrity and transparency of its financial statements, compliance with laws and ethics, the integrity of relationships with customers and suppliers, and relationships with other stakeholders; and

 - assuring processes are in place to maintain corporate compliance with the rules and regulations of the Securities and Exchange Commission (“SEC”), the New York Stock Exchange (“NYSE”), the Financial Accounting Standards Board (“FASB”) and other governing bodies which impact on Rudolph.

 The Board and its committees have complete and unrestricted access to contact and consult with any of the officers and employees of Rudolph.
 The Board (as an entity) and each of its committees has the right at any time to retain independent financial, legal or other advisors, with funding provided by Rudolph.

 From time to time, the Board may designate a Lead Director, who shall be an Independent Director.
-The Board currently does have a Lead Director.
-The responsibilities of the Lead Director include presiding at executive sessions of the Independent Directors, serving as principal liaison between the Independent Directors and the Chairman, working with the Chairman to establish the schedule and agenda for meetings of the Board and its committees, working with the Chairman on the quality and timeliness of information submitted by Rudolph’s management for Board and committee meetings, recommending to the Chairman the retention of advisors and consultants by the Board and, if requested by major shareholders of Rudolph, being available for consultation and direct communication with such shareholders.
+The Board currently does not have a Lead Director.
+The responsibilities of a Lead Director include presiding at executive sessions of the Independent Directors, serving as principal liaison between the Independent Directors and the Chairman, working with the Chairman to establish the schedule and agenda for meetings of the Board and its committees, working with the Chairman on the quality and timeliness of information submitted by Rudolph’s management for Board and committee meetings, recommending to the Chairman the retention of advisors and consultants by the Board and, if requested by major shareholders of Rudolph, being available for consultation and direct communication with such shareholders.

 Election of Directors